-Here’s a really complete backcountry first aid kit that fits into a gallon size trash bag.
+Here’s a recipe for a really complete backcountry first aid kit that fits into a gallon size freezer bag:

 This one has all the big guns for a true wilderness emergency.
 I’ve included a flexible splint that you can mold around an injured leg or arm.
 There’s also a clotting sponge to help stop heavy bleeding.

 In the wintertime, I carry chemical warmers, which can totally save your fingers and toes from freezing.

 And the disgusting brown mess in this baggie is called tincture of benzoin.
 Every had trouble getting bandages to stick to a sweaty foot?
 Well, rub a little benzoin on and that tape will be on there for a month.
 It’s like magic.